A company travel policy lays the foundation for your organization’s entire travel management process.

 Include how and when the employees will be tracked to ensure their safety during travel while also taking care of privacy.

 While traveling internationally, your employees might need some help navigating the new place.
 For instance, they might need a location-based recommendation about the nearest public transportation.
-Therefore, you need to ensure they have 24/7 support.
+Therefore, you need to ensure they have 24/7/365 business travel support.

-Include contact details of the travel support provider.
-Let them know that the support is available through easily accessible modes like chat and calls.
+Include the contact details of the travel support provider in your travel policy document.
+Additionally, let them know that the support is available through easily accessible modes like chat and calls.

 Business travel insurance is extremely important to protect the life and property of your business travelers while they are on a business trip.
 Therefore, you should invest in a good insurance plan and include the details in your policy so that your employees know about the aspects that are covered.